Tax Planning in Elk Grove, CA

 • Use a Company Vehicle —

-Depending on the nature of your Elk Grove, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Based on your Elk Grove, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+There are two options for claiming this deduction:

 • Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or